Grievance Procedures for Gender-Based Misconduct, Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, and Stalking

 In cases involving some forms of alleged misconduct, an individual may choose to engage with the alleged offender directly through a face to face discussion, a personal telephone conversation, e-mail correspondence, or other written correspondence to advise the misconduct is unwelcome behavior.
 In some cases, this approach may resolve the situation; in others, it may be ineffective or place the reporting individual in an uncomfortable, insecure, or compromised position.
 Under no circumstances should an individual feel pressured to address the alleged offender directly or otherwise handle the matter alone, and a decision not to confront an individual believed to be engaging in discriminatory or harassing behavior will not be viewed negatively.
-If efforts to address a matter directly prove unsuccessful or impractical, an individual may choose to meet with the Title IX Coordinator to pursue other methods of resolution as described in these procedures.
+If efforts to address a matter directly prove unsuccessful or impractical, an individual may choose to meet with the Director of Nondiscrimination and Title IX to pursue other methods of resolution as described in these procedures.

 Informal resolution options are not available in cases involving allegations of sexual assault (e.g. rape), even on a voluntary basis.

-If it is determined that a facilitated informal resolution may be appropriate, the Title IX Coordinator will speak with the parties about this option.
+If it is determined that a facilitated informal resolution may be appropriate, the Director of Nondiscrimination and Title IX will speak with the parties about this option.
 Facilitated informal resolution will be pursued only with the consent of both parties; either party may terminate the facilitated informal resolution process at any time and the Complainant may choose to pursue or resume the formal resolution process instead.
 If the facilitated informal process results in a resolution, both parties will receive outcome notification that the process has concluded and the case will be closed.
 The outcome notification for informal resolution will include whether or not the Respondent is being found responsible for a violation of policy, if and how the incident will be documented in the Respondent’s education or employment record.
 If the parties are unable to reach a resolution in a timely manner, or if either party requests to terminate the facilitated informal resolution process, the investigation and disciplinary process will proceed.
-It is anticipated that facilitated informal resolution efforts will occur promptly and generally will be completed within forty-five (45) calendar days, unless both parties agree to an extension of time and such extension is approved by the Title IX coordinator.
+It is anticipated that facilitated informal resolution efforts will occur promptly and generally will be completed within forty-five (45) calendar days, unless both parties agree to an extension of time and such extension is approved by the Director of Nondiscrimination and Title IX.

 Inquiry and Investigation

-Promptly following the receipt of a report, information will be reviewed by the Title IX Coordinator to determine if there may be reason to believe that a policy may have been violated.
-An initial inquiry will be undertaken by the Title IX Coordinator, if necessary, to determine whether a formal investigation must commence.
+Promptly following the receipt of a report, information will be reviewed by the Director of Nondiscrimination and Title IX to determine if there may be reason to believe that a policy may have been violated.
+An initial inquiry will be undertaken by the Director of Nondiscrimination and Title IX, if necessary, to determine whether a formal investigation must commence.
 If further information is necessary, it may involve prompt discussions with the Complainant and others, as appropriate.
 The Complainant may be accompanied by an advisor of choice to all meetings.
 The Complainant may be offered reasonable accommodations and will be offered resources, as appropriate, regardless of whether or not there is reason to proceed with an investigation.
 If the findings of the initial inquiry indicate there is not sufficient reason to believe a violation may have occurred, the Complainant will receive prompt notice of this outcome and rationale, and will be afforded the opportunity to appeal the decision not to commence a formal investigation.
 Inquiry is a prompt process that should not take longer than five to ten (5-10) calendar days from the receipt of the complaint.
 If a formal investigation is to commence, the Respondent will be notified that a report has been filed.
 In cases of investigation of an employee as Respondent, the employee’s supervisor may be notified of the investigation at the same time the Respondent receives notification.